Newton's second law of motion states that …

-Newton also defined what he called "the quantity of matter" "the quantity of motion".
+Newton also defined what he called "the quantity of matter" and "the quantity of motion".
 We now call them "mass" and "momentum", respectively.

 Definitio.
 I. Definition I. Quantitas materiæ est mensura ejusdem orta ex illius densitate et magnitudine conjunctim.
 The quantity of matter is the measure of the same, arising from its density and bulk conjunctly.
 Aer densitate duplicata, in spatio etiam duplicato, sit quadruplus; in triplicato sextuplus.
 Idem intelige de nive & pulveribus per compressionem vel liquesactionem condensatis.
 Et par eft ratio corporum omnium, quæ per caufas quascunque diversimode condensantur.
 Medii interea, si quod fuerit, interstitia partium libere pervadentis, hic nullam rationem habeo.
 Hanc autem quantitatem sub nomine corporis vel masse in sequentibus passim intelligo.
 Innotescit ea per corporis cujusque pondus: Nam ponderi proportionalem esse reperi per experimenta pendulorum accuratissime instituta, uti posthac docebitur.
 Thus air of double density, in a double space, is quadruple in quantity; in a triple space, sextuple in quantity.
 The same thing is to be understood of snow, and fine dust or powders, that are condensed by compression or liquefaction; and of all bodies that are by any caused whatever differently condensed.
 I have no regard in this place to a medium, if any such there is, that freely pervades the interstices between the parts of bodies.
 It is this quantity that I mean hereafter everywhere under the name of body or mass.
 And the same is known by the weight of each body; for it is proportional to the weight, as I have found by experiments on pendulums, very accurately made, which shall be shewn hereafter.
 Definitio.
 II.
 Definition II.
 Quantitas motus est mensura ejusdem orta ex velocitate et quantite materiæ conjunctim.
 The quantity of motion is the measure of the same, arising from the velocity and the quantity of matter conjunctly.
 Motus totius est summa motuum in partibus singulis; ideoque in corpore duplo majore, æ quali cum velocitate, duplus est, & dupla cum velocitate quadruplus.
 The motion of the whole is the sum of the motions of all the parts; and therefore in a body double in quantity, with equal velocity, the motion is double; with twice the velocity it is quadruple.